ZaraSdt7/auto-self-healing-nestjs/README.md

 Run your app and hit http://localhost:3000/status to see it in action!

 ## 🔍 What Happens Under the Hood?

-1.On Startup: Initializes AI analyzers, syncs with GitHub, and starts monitoring.پ
+1.On Startup: Initializes AI analyzers, syncs with GitHub, and starts monitoring.

 2.Every 5 Minutes: Runs health checks and logs performance metrics.